 Bill Maher is right.
 Mark Manson calls it “outrage porn”:

 “Outrage porn”: rather than report on real stories and real issues, the media find it much easier (and more profitable) to find something mildly offensive, broadcast it to a wide audience, generate outrage, and then broadcast that outrage back across the population in a way that outrages yet another part of the population.
 This triggers a kind of echo of bullshit pinging back and forth between two imaginary sides, meanwhile distracting everyone from real societal problems.
 It’s no wonder we’re more politically polarized than ever before.” – Mark Manson

 “People everywhere confuse what they read in newspapers with news.” – A. J. Liebling

 Has this story already been debunked?

 Check these websites to see if a certain claim, story, or tweet, has already been debunked, but don’t trust any of these websites to do your thinking for you, because they may mislead you with their own political biases.

-- Does the headline logically follow from the data?
-Or is it just clickbait, fear mongering, sensationalism etc. designed to anger, offend, or shock you?
-The media knows that anger and outrage spreads faster than truth or anything else, and that’s why everything is “Agonizing” “Chilling” “Disturbing” “Horrific” “Terrifying” etc.
+The media knows that anger and outrage spreads faster than truth, and that’s why everything is “Unbelievable” “Chilling” “Disturbing” “Horrific” “Terrifying” etc.